On operator algebras associated with monomial ideals in noncommuting variables: Comparison with other constructions

 \section{Comparison with other constructions}

-There are several operator algebras that can be related to a given monomial ideal $\I$.
-In this section we show how some candidates differ from the algebras that we are considering herein.
+There are several possible ways in which to associate an operator algebra with a given monomial ideal $\I$.
+In this section we show how some natural candidates (several of which have been considered in the literature) differ from the algebras that we are considering herein.
+In the last subsection we will show that when $\I$ comes from a sofic subshift, and $E$ is the C*-correspondence that we have associated with $\I$, then $\O_E$ can be constructed as the {\em graph C*-algebra} of the {\em follower set graph} of the subshift.